Registration is now closed, please contact Cassie Turley for any on-site questions.

 Thursday, December 5 Technical Sessions and Posters Breakfast and Lunch served

 Friday, December 6 Technical Sessions and Posters Breakfast served

 Sponsorships still available!

 For more information email or contact: John R. Suter, PhD.

 Executive Director, GCSSEPM Foundation 12645 Memorial Drive, Suite F-1, #160

 Houston, Texas 77024

 The GCSSEPM Foundation gratefully acknowledges Noble Energy for providing meeting space.
-We also thank all members of the Technical Committee for volunteering their time and energy, as well as all the authors who have submitted the 40+ technical presentations and posters.
+We also thank all members of the Technical Committee for volunteering their time and energy, as well as all the authors who have submitted the 40+ technical presentations.